| |

 One of my very favorite dishes is this Authentic Hawaiian Macaroni Salad.
 The true version of this salad is simple.
 Macaroni, shredded carrots, a little onion, mayo, salt, and pepper.
 I know it sounds too simple to really be that good…but it is…that good!

 It’s a great basic creamy macaroni salad that you can add other ingredients too.
-Some cooks like to add diced celery, crab, extra onion.
+Some cooks like to add diced celery, crab, and extra onion.
 However, I prefer the simple traditional basic recipe.
 I’ve seen lots of recipes on Pinterest for this salad that include ham and pineapple.
 That is NOT a traditional Hawaiian Mac Salad.
 I don’t know what it is?
 Maybe someone high from watching too much “Moana” went crazy…but it isn’t traditional Island Macaroni Salad.
 So steer clear of the ham and pineapple.

 This is a fantastic Pasta Salad…and a sure way you can enjoy that Island taste without leaving home.
 Let’s get cooking!

-In a large pot bring water to a boil and cook 1 pound of Macaroni per the instructions on the box.
+In a large pot, bring water to a boil and cook 1 pound of macaroni per the instructions on the box.
 Make sure that you cook that pasta “al dente”.
 If you overcook it, it won’t be able to absorb the creamy dressing, and you want that!

 TIP: I love to use Bertolli macaroni for the texture.
 Any macaroni pasta will work though.